martinthomson/alt-svcb/draft-thomson-httpbis-alt-svcb.md

 # Introduction

-HTTP servers are often comprised of multiple service endpoints.
+HTTP origins are often comprised of multiple service endpoints.
 This can be driven by multiple requirements, such as a need to scale by adding multiple physical servers, the need to place endpoints in network locations that are closer to clients for performance reasons, or the need to support multiple HTTP